swcarpentry/r-novice-inflammation/_episodes/01-starting-with-data.md

 - "How do I read data into R?"
 - "How do I assign variables?"
 - "What is a data frame?"
-- "How do I access subsets a data frame?"
+- "How do I access subsets of a data frame?"
 - "How do I calculate simple statistics like mean and median?"
 - "Where can I get help?"
 - "How can I plot my data?"